NYUEngelberg/knowing-machines-website-v2/content/knowing_legal_machines/clearview_ai.md

 coverImg: "/img/legal/7.png"
 coverImgAlt: "A dithered abstract image of a mesh."
 preposition: "by"
-authors: "Talya Whyte & Jake Karr"
+authors: "Nicola Morrow & Melodi Dincer"
 excerpt: "Clearview AI is a lucrative facial recognition company that has spent the past few years in legal hot water.
 But as lawsuits against Clearview continue to mount, the company has invoked a dangerous legal argument that, if successful, could provide a playbook for numerous AI companies to evade accountability."
 ---